Mehman Azizov

 Mehman Azizov (born January 1, 1976) is an Azerbaijani former judoka.

 He finished in joint fifth place in the half-middleweight (81 kg) division at the 2004 Summer Olympics, having lost the bronze medal match to Dmitri Nossov of Russia.
+Video has circulated online that appears to show Azerbaijani Judo Olympian, Mehman Azizov abusing a child in his care during martial arts practice.
+The child is reported to have died from injuries sustained during the abuse.
+It is unclear if Azizov has been held responsible for the child's death.
+The International Judo Federation has yet to comment on the abuse.